-Review the laboratory heads-up display.
-Use the heads-up display to view the modules for which dry run volunteer is eligible and the current process status.
+Open and log onto the Laboratory application.
+Use the heads-up display to view the SPs, the modules for which they are eligible, and their current process status.
+Record oral rinse processing results for vessel 129 using the "OR" module.